patleeman/VSNotes/README.md

       "\n# Meeting: $1 - $CURRENT_DATE/$CURRENT_MONTH/$CURRENT_YEAR\n",
       "$2",
     ],
-    "description": "Generic Meeting Template Note",
+    "description": "Generic Meeting Template",
   },
 ```

-Once you create your template you have to tell VSNote you want to use your custom template, to do that just add an array of template names to your `settings.json` as below:
+Once you create your snippet in `settings.json`, add the `vsnotes.templates` to your settings and add the name of the template (without the `vsnote_` prefix)

 ```
 "vsnotes.templates": [
-  "TEMPLATE_NAME",
+  "meeting_template",
 ],
 ```

-Note that the snippets must be called `vsnote_TEMPLATE_NAME` and `TEMPLATE_NAME` is the name you setted in the `settings.json`.
+Afterwards when you execute the `Create a New Note` command, you will be shown a prompt to select which template you'd like to use for your new note.
+To use the default template, hit escape.

 ### Tags
 [New in 0.2.0] VS Notes adds the ability to pull tags out of documents containing a [YAML](http://yaml.org/) [frontmatter block (a la jekyll's frontmatter)](https://jekyllrb.com/docs/frontmatter/).
 YAML frontmatter is a way to encode machine parsable data in a way that is friendly to read and write.